gravitational/teleport/docs/4.3/openssh_teleport.md

 # Revoke a SSH Certificate

-To revoke Teleports CA run `tctl auth rotate`, unless you've highly automated your infrastructure we would suggest you proceed with caution as this will invalidate the user and host CAs.
+To revoke the current Teleport CA and generate a new one, run `tctl auth rotate`.
+Unless you've highly automated your infrastructure, we would suggest you proceed with caution as this will invalidate the user and host CAs, meaning that the new CAs will need to be exported to every OpenSSH-based machine again using `tctl auth export` as above.